paperback Amazon Barnes & Noble IndieBound

 “A sensitively told exploration of layers of loss, isolation, motherhood, and marriage.
 Diamond knows there are no easy answers and her portrait of Sarah is drawn by a skillful, compassionate hand.”

 “What a beautiful, heartrending, ultimately hopeful story this is!
-I absolutely loved this book by Laura Nicole Diamond; it is gorgeously written, deeply felt, and set with such detail of character, plot, and emotion that a narrative about motherhood, loss, and the meaning of life becomes a true page-turner.
+It is gorgeously written, deeply felt, and set with such detail of character, plot, and emotion that a narrative about motherhood, loss, and the meaning of life becomes a true page-turner.
 Every element of this story rang true and deep, with its resolution built on compassion, forgiveness, and love the most salient of its themes.
 A deeply satisfying read that I heartily recommend, I will be sure to follow this writer to whatever is next.

 – Lorraine Devon Wilke, author of After the Sucker Punch and Hysterical Love